freyjukettir/get_clean_data_course_project/README.md

 4. Therefore we will:
 	1. Relocate the activity_name column.
 	2. Rearrange the dataframe by subject and activity.
-	3. Clean up the column names using `janitor::clean_names()` for systematic, yet human-readable, variable names.
+	3. Clean up the column names using `janitor::clean_names()` to remove camel case and parentheses, replace hyphens with underscores, and break up names for better readability.
+The use of this function eliminates the need for multiple `gsub()` expressions.
-    4. Variable names are descriptive, yet remain abbreviated for ease of use.
+	4. Prefix the columns containing summary means with "xbar_" to indicate that these are means of the column variables.
+    5. Variable names remain abbreviated, but are now obviously descriptive and easier to read.
 The naming convention is explained in the accompanying code book.

 	**This satisfies point 4 of the brief.**